 They traded the blindfold in for a personalized cheat sheet.
 The same goes for B2B marketers on Facebook, Twitter, YouTube, and anywhere else they might’ve identified as an important spot to be.

 You need to prepare if you want to be successful.

 “It’s not the will to win that matters — everyone has that.
-It’s the will to prepare to win that matters.”
+It’s the will to prepare to win that matters.” — Bear Bryant

-The trick here is that identify a B2B target market is a bit more difficult than it is in B2C.
+The trick here is that identifying a target audience in B2B can be a bit more difficult than it is in B2C.

-When it comes to B2C, the purchase decision making process is typically much simpler.
-Typically, you’ll only have one person (your customer) who decides on whether they want to buy.
+When it comes to B2C, the purchase decision-making process is usually much simpler.
+Typically, you’ll only have one person (your customer) who decides on whether they want to buy or not.
 Because of this, you can dive deep into their individual pain points and what it is they want when you’re identifying your target customer, then tailor all of your marketing efforts accordingly.

-Unfortunately, it’s not that simple on the B2B marketing side…
+Unfortunately, it’s not always that simple on the B2B side…

 B2B audience identification requires a different approach.

-While there are some similarities, the process ultimately comes down to three simple steps.
+While there are some similarities, the process ultimately comes down to three primary steps.
 As you navigate the identification process, these three steps will serve as your guide.

 So what are they?